wazir-ahmed/var2/README.md

 To start the **var2**, run the following binary and Node.js files:
 - `var2` in the directory `src/`
 - `http-server.js` in the directory `src/translator/`
+- `coap-server.js` in the directory `src/translator/`
 - `mqtt-broker.js` in the directory `src/translator/`

-Connect some HTTP and MQTT clients with appropriate server and broker and publish, subscribe, GET and POST data.
+Connect some HTTP, CoAP or MQTT clients with appropriate servers and publish, subscribe, GET and POST data.

 ### NOTE
-Due to some reasons, the **url / topic** which HTTP/MQTT clients deals with should only be a ***number of range 0 to 2147483647***.
+Due to some reasons, the **url / topic** which HTTP/CoAP/MQTT clients deals with should only be a ***number of range 0 to 2147483647***.
 Alphabets and symbols should not be used in url / topic.

 **Acceptable Usage**
 - topic - `123456`